-- 1.2.1 This is the version of the Core Strategy that is being submitted to the Government for an independent public examination.
-To reach this stage we have held consultations and public meetings over the last 18 months.
+- 1.2.1 The Core Strategy was adopted by the Council on 24 July 2007. - 1.2.2 To reach this stage we held consultations and public meetings over a 24 month period.
 An important part of that process was understanding the issues the Borough faces and considering alternative options before moving on to publish the Council's preferred options in January 2006.
-The responses we received at those stages have informed our decisions on this final version of the document. - 1.2.2 Sustainable development is at the core of policies contained in the plan.
+The responses we received at those stages informed our later decisions. - 1.2.3 Sustainable development is at the core of policies contained in the plan.
 We are trying to achieve more sustainable development and more sustainable communities.
-To ensure that our proposals achieve this, the Core Strategy has been subject to a detailed "sustainability appraisal" to consider the social, economic and environmental impacts of the various options considered.
-This final submitted version of the strategy has been similarly assessed.
-The results of this exercise are available in a separate document. - 1.2.3 The shape and form of the Core Strategy document has inevitably evolved over time in response to our understanding of the key issues, and to the points raised by those who responded to the earlier stages in its preparation.
-We have tried to make the document succinct and easy to understand, while sufficiently comprehensive to provide a clear explanation about the spatial planning approach the Council intends to follow in the preparation of the other documents in the Epsom and Ewell Local Development Framework. - 1.2.4 Comments made at previous stages cannot be carried forward to the public examination of this document, and so it is important that you comment on this latest document even if you responded to us previously.
-This is effectively the last opportunity to comment on the Core Strategy before it is considered by an independent Government-appointed inspector at a public examination.
+To ensure that our proposals achieve this, the Core Strategy was subjected to a detailed 'sustainability appraisal' at each stage of its preparation to consider the social, economic and environmental impacts of the various options considered. - 1.2.4 The Core Strategy was submitted to the Secretary of State in July 2006 for examination of its soundness by an independent Inspector.
+Public hearings took place in January 2007.
+The Inspector's binding report was published in May 2007 and required a number of changes to the document in order to make it sound.
+These have all been incorporated, and do not change the overall strategy.